nomemory/andreinc-site/_posts/2025-03-17-the-trickonometry-of-math-olympiad-inequalities.md

 [CutTheKnot](https://www.cut-the-knot.org/algebra.shtml) has a quite a few gems with full solutions available.

-[Leo Giugiuc's](https://leogiugiuc.wordpress.com/my-solutions/) (who's one of our "local experts" in inequalities) blog contains some advanced inequalities that are not easily solvable using conventional techniques.
+[Leo Giugiuc's Blog](https://leogiugiuc.wordpress.com/my-solutions/) (who's one of our "local experts" in inequalities) blog contains some advanced inequalities that are not easily solvable using conventional techniques.